jam53/Jam54_Launcher/Documentation/WhatsInTheRepository.md

 This IntelliJ project contains the main program, i.e. the *Jam54Launcher* that manages all of the applications.
 It is used to download applications and helps to keep them up to date.

 # Updater
 Apart from the *Jam54Launcher*, there is another project called *Updater*.
-The sole purpose of this *Updater* is to update the *Jam54Launcher* itself.
+This is a C# console application whose sole purpose is to update the *Jam54Launcher* itself.

 # How does it work
 The *Jam54Launcher* is the main program, and will normally be launched first.
 Now let's say there is a new update available for the *Jam54Launcher*.